Hornbill-Docs/esp-config/esp-config/automation/intelligent-capture-designer.md

   * **Employee**: The capture is intended for an internal employee who is being supported on the Employee portal.
   * **Contact**: The capture is intended for an external contact to fill out on the customer portal.

 > Note: The intended respondent is currently used for filtering purposes only.
-It has no function impact on the design of the capture workflow.
+It has no functional impact on the design of the capture workflow at present.

 ## Nodes